bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 5°
-- Overcast
+- Breezy and Overcast
-- 81% humidity
+- 78% humidity
-- 10 mph wind
+- 11 mph wind
-- 95% cloud cover
+- 100% cloud cover
-- 37 AQI 🟩
+- 38 AQI 🟩
-- About 11 inches of snow on the ground
+- About 10.6 inches of snow on the ground
-- 0.13 inches of rain and 1.79 inches of snow in the past 24 hours
+- 0.12 inches of rain and 1.63 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>